-- Respond to reports of sexual misconduct by faculty and staff.
+- Respond to reports of sexual misconduct by students, faculty and staff.

 - Oversee Title IX complaints and identifying and addressing any patterns or systemic problems that arise during the review of such complaints, in consultation with the Office of Legal Affairs.

 Deputy Title IX Coordinator, Student Engagement: Lanette Brown